-- a) The title and pay for the position; - b) The nature of the work to be performed and essential job duties of the position; - The minimum qualifications, including whether the job is a promotional position; - d) A statement of the employment status of the position for cause or atwill: - e) The last date that the Human Resources Manager will accept applications, if any; - f) The time, place, and type of the examination, if known, and if a medical examination, and/or a drug screen will be required following a conditional offer of employment; and
+- 1. The title and pay for the position; - 2.
+The nature of the work to be performed and essential job duties of the position; - 3.
+The minimum qualifications, including whether the job is a promotional position;

+- 4. A statement of the employment status of the position for cause or atwill: - 5.
+The last date that the Human Resources Manager will accept applications, if any; - The time, place, and type of the examination, if known, and if a medical examination, and/or a drug screen will be required following a conditional offer of employment; and - 7.
 Such other information as determined in the discretion of the Human Resources Manager.